Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

 \underline{Effect on diffusion rates}.
 Next we briefly discuss the effect of the non-ideality $\ln\gamma$ on rates of diffusion.
 We solely discuss a 1:1 salt from this point onward.
-For transport of an ion in the absence of electromigration or advection, we can combine regular diffusion with an activity correction, and obtain for the flux of an ion
+For transport of salt in the absence of electromigration or convection, we can combine regular diffusion with an activity correction, and obtain for the molar flux of a 1:1 salt

+where $D\s{hm}$ is the harmonic mean diffusion coefficient of the salt (Biesheuvel and Dykstra, 2020).
+If we only consider the Coulombic effect discussed until now as a contribution to $\ln \gamma_\pm$, then Eq.~\eqref{eq_diffusion_nonideal} becomes

-and this expression can be compared with data for the effective diffusion coefficient $D\s{eff}$ versus concentration of various 1:1 salts given in Fig.~4 in Frank and Thompson.
-We reproduce these data in Fig.~\ref{fig_effective_diffusion} and we observe that $D\s{eff}$ is linearly related to the cube root of salt concentration, in line with Eq.~\eqref{eq_diffusion_nonideal}, and we also notice that the slope is proportional to the diffusion coefficient in the dilute limit, $D_{c_\infty \rightarrow 0}$, all in line with Eq.~\eqref{eq_diffusion_nonideal} without other fitting parameters but $D_{c_\infty \rightarrow 0}$.
-[We interpret `differential diffusion coefficient' in Frank and Thompson as the entire prefactor in front of $\partial c_\infty / \partial x$ in Eq.~\eqref{eq_diffusion_nonideal}.]
-Intriguingly, data for conductance in Ohm\textsuperscript{-1} in Fig.~3 of Frank and Thompson also show a linear dependence on $\sqrt[3]{c_\infty}$, but in this case the slope is the same for all salts, i.e., it is not proportional to the conductance in the dilute limit.
-This suggests that electrical conductance requires another analysis, based on Ohm's law for electromigration, not based on Fick's law for diffusion.
+which can be compared with data for the effective diffusion coefficient $D\s{eff}$ versus concentration of various 1:1 salts given in Fig.~4 in Frank and Thompson (1959).
+We reproduce these data in Fig.~\ref{fig_effective_diffusion} and we observe that $D\s{eff}$ is linearly related to the product of $D\s{hm}$ and the cube root of salt concentration, exactly in line with Eq.~\eqref{eq_diffusion_nonideal_II}.
+Astonishingly, we exactly fit these three data sets with Eq.~\eqref{eq_diffusion_nonideal_II}, with only $D\s{hm}$ as fitting parameter, and $b$~as described above.\footnote{In this analysis, we have interpreted the `differential diffusion coefficient' in Frank and Thompson as $D\s{eff}$, i.e., the entire prefactor in front of $\partial c_\infty / \partial x$ in Eq.~\eqref{eq_diffusion_nonideal}.}

+Data for conductance in Ohm\textsuperscript{-1} in Fig.~3 of Frank and Thompson also show a linear dependence on $\sqrt[3]{c_\infty}$, but in this case the slope is the same for all salts, i.e., it is not proportional to the conductance in the dilute limit, and the slope is about 2$\times$ higher than for diffusion.
+This suggests that another analysis is required to describe the effect of Coulombic forces on conductivity.
+Also an effect of hindrance is expected, that reduces the diffusion coefficient at high concentrations, similar to that in sedimentation and fluidization of particles in water~(Biesheuvel \textit{et al.}, 2001).

 \underline{Ion volume effects}.
-Eq.~\eqref{eq_ipe} described one contribution to the activity correction of an ion, $\ln\gamma$.
-Next we discuss a second correction, ion volume `excess' effects which develop at moderate and high salt concentrations.
-To describe this correction, we use the Carnahan-Starling equation of state, and take for anion and cation the same size, which results in
+Up until now we only considered Coulombic forces between ions as a contribution to $\ln \gamma$, as described for instance by Eq.~\eqref{eq_mu_11_practical}.
+In this last part we include a second contribution to $\ln \gamma$, which is due to ion volume exclusion, an effect which develops at moderate and high salt concentrations.
+To describe volume exclusion, we use the Carnahan-Starling equation of state, and take for anion and cation the same size, which results in